Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business On Premise (Hybrid).md

 	Public : Yes
     Version : 1.0
 -->
+### Creating Your User Account

-!!! important "Important"
+!!!
+Info "Info"

-    This paragraph applies to Exchange Online and Skype for Business On Premise infrastructures only.
-If you are using another configuration, please refer to section **Configuring Exchange On-Premise** or section **Configuring Exchange Online and Skype for Business Online (Office 365) accounts**.
+    - This paragraph applies to Exchange Online and Skype for Business On Premise infrastructures only.
+If you are using another configuration, please refer to the section [Configuring Exchange On-Premises](Configuring Exchange On-Premise and Skype for Business On-Premise Accounts.md) or the section [Configuring Exchange Online and Skype for Business Online (Office 365) accounts](Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md).

-!!! note "Note"
-    You must have sufficient rights to access your Office 365 using Exchange Remote PowerShell.
+    - You must have sufficient rights to access your Office 365 account using Exchange Remote PowerShell.

-#### Creating Your User Account

 If you are using the directory synchronization feature, create your account on your local Active Directory and synchronize it with the cloud.
 Sync Operation can be automatic (according to your configuration).
 You can force it by using the appropriate tools.
-One successfully synchronized with the cloud, enable the Exchange modality on this account.
+Once successfully synchronized with the cloud, enable the Exchange modality on this account.

 ### Creating and Configuring a Room Mailbox Account for Exchange Online (Office 365)